Alex Green (defensive back)

-William Alexander Green (born November 3, 1965) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Indiana University.
+William Alexander Green (born November 3, 1965) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Indiana Hoosiers.

 Early life

 Green attended Glenbard West High School, where he was a two-way player at running back and defensive back.

-He accepted a football scholarship from Indiana University.
+He accepted a football scholarship from Indiana University Bloomington.
 As a freshman, he was a backup running back, registering 17 carries for 32 yards.
 As a sophomore, he was a backup behind Bobby Howard, posting 68 carries for 168 yards, one touchdown, 24 receptions for 189 yards and 18 kickoff returns for 311 yards.

 As a junior, he was moved to cornerback and was named a starter, finishing with one interception.
 As a senior, he was the starter at free safety.
 He led the team with 5 interceptions (one returned for a touchdown) and received second-team All-Big Ten honors.